SW-e/ADAmantiumForgers/index.md

 - Algorithm that promotes content that works and that might enclose people in filter bubbles

-## Research Question

-This study is based on the [YouNiverse](https://github.com/epfl-dlab/YouNiverse) dataset that comprises metadata from over 136k YouTube channels and 72.9M videos (English-Speaking only!) published between May 2005 and October 2019, as well as channel-level time-series data with weekly subscriber and view counts.
-Furthermore, it contains about 8.6B comments made by ~449M users in 20.5M videos.

-Answer the following questions:

-*   Can we identify communities inside the main US News&Politics channels ?
-Is there a clear left-right polarization ?
-*   What is the distribution of users polarization?
-Is it Gaussian?
-How many very extreme users do we see?
-*   How are main political events treated by channels in different communities ?

 <!--- <img src="images/fb_us_pol.png" alt="fb_us_pol" width="700" style="display: block; margin-left: auto;margin-right: auto"/> -->

 <!--- *Complete disconnexion of political landscape.
 Pablo Ortellado and Marcio Moretto Ribeiro, CC BY* -->

-* * *
-##

 The way of consuming the news has not stopped evolving over time.
 With the invention of the printing press, the world of information has been considerably changed.
 Then the news, transmitted more and more quickly with the development of the radio, the information has then changed its face to become more widespread and entertaining with the arrival of television in households.
 Finally, since the creation of the Internet, much information is transmitted through this channel.
 Today, about 40% of Americans get news online.
 It is even the number one source of information for the 18-45 age group.
 With the development of social networks, more and more people are getting information online and this also raises more and more questions.